 According to the EPA, Nearly 1 out of every 15 homes in the U.S. is estimated to have elevated radon levels.

 Testing your indoor air is the only way to know if you and your family are at risk from radon.
-EPA and the Surgeon General recommend testing all homes below the third floor for radon.
+EPA and the Surgeon General recommend testing all homes below the third floor.

 The EPA offers information on radon test kits.